GENERAL QUESTIONS ABOUT NATURAL STONE

 How sensitive is polished marble?

-How to protect marble floors?
+How do you protect marble floors?

-What if the marble floor is in a restaurant?
+And if the marble floor is in a restaurant?

 What does basic impregnation look like?